-Car insurance auto-renewal ensures drivers don't accidently end up without cover.
+Car insurance auto-renewal ensures drivers don't accidentally end up without cover.
 But with rising renewal costs, does this benefit consumers - or insurers?

-Car insurance, as we all know, is a mandatory product.
+Car insurance, as we all know, is a necessary - if sometimes grudge - purchase.

-Get caught without cover and you run the risk of a fine and even a prison sentence.
+If you get caught without cover, you run the risk of a fine and even a prison sentence.

-But what about those motorists who simply forget, for one reason or another, to renew their policy?
+But what about those drivers who simply forget, for one reason or another, to renew their policy?

 Of course, nowadays there's less excuse for this to happen thanks to auto-renewal, which has been adopted by many insurers.

 Auto-renewal does what it says on the tin.
-Unless you tell your car insurance provider otherwise, your policy is automatically renewed at the end of the year.
+Unless you tell your car insurance provider otherwise, your policy is automatically renewed at the end of the policy term.

 But this can and has caused problems for motorists who were unaware their policy was subject to auto-renewal.

-The Financial Ombudsman Service (FOS) handles consumer complaints about a wide range of financial services, including insurance.
+The Financial Ombudsman Service (FOS) handles complaints about a wide range of financial services, including insurance.